bluetentacle/contract-mesh/README.md

     - [Configure service mesh sidecars or resiliency behavior in code](#configure-service-mesh-sidecars-or-resiliency-behavior-in-code)
     - [Contract as a design document](#contract-as-a-design-document)

-# Contract Mesh: manageable microservices from the start
+# Contract Mesh: making microservices manageable from the start

 The microservice pattern has many well-known benefits but also brings its own challenges.
 As the number of microservices increase in a company, the following manageability issues emerge: